PoseStudio/posestudio.github.io/README.md

 This repository is strictly for the website front-end and documentation hosting.

-If you are looking for the core application source code, issue tracker, or releases for the PoseStudio 3D software itself, please visit our main application repository: **[Link to Main PoseStudio Repo]**.
+If you are looking for the core application source code, issue tracker, or releases for the PoseStudio 3D software itself, please visit our main application repository: **[https://github.com/PoseStudio/PoseStudio]**.

 ## 🛠️ Local Development